shehaaz/AkkaWordCounter/README.md

 Using Akka Actors this reads all text files in a directory and counts the number of words in each file.

+This is an Intellij SBT project, so you can clone it and play around.
+I hope this helps someone! 😀

 Example output:

 `$>`